paulyc/open-cobol/build_windows/README.txt

 * currently you will need a GNU/Linux-like environment for running the testsuite (normally Cygwin or MinGW with MSYS)
-* if you want to run the NIST testsuite you need a perl binary installed and in PATH
+* if you want to run the NIST testsuite you need a perl binary installed and in PATH (a Cygwin/MSYS version is needed, a normal Windows binary won't work!)
 * if you've set MAKE_DIST in defaults.h copy the dist package to the place cobc --info says (for example to C:\GnuCOBOL_2.3)
 * start the VS command prompt that matches the version you want to test
-* do the following commands:
- set COB_UNIX_LF=YES
- set COB_MSG_FORMAT=GCC
 * start the GNU/Linux-like environment from within the VS command prompt (for example by dropping its shortcut on the cmd window and pressing ENTER)
 * do the following commands:
   cd $yourfolder
-  ./configure # add --without-db --without-curses to limit dependencies
+  ./configure # add --without-db --without-curses if the binaries to test are not
               # configured for ISAM/screenio
               # this will create the necessary Makefiles for you
 * rename tests/atlocal to tests/atlocal_gnu